mcosovic/JuliaGrid.jl/docs/src/tutorials/acdcModel.md

 !!! note "Info"
     The current ``\bar{I}_{\text{sh}k}`` follows the convention of coming out from the bus in terms of its direction.
 When calculating powers related to shunt elements, this current direction is assumed.
 Therefore, in cases where power is positive, it signifies alignment with the assumed current direction, emerging away from the bus.
 Conversely, when power is negative, the direction is reversed, indicating a flow towards the bus.

-According to the [unified branch model](@ref UnifiedBranchModelTutorials) each branch is described using the system of equations as follows:
+According to the [Unified Branch Model](@ref UnifiedBranchModelTutorials) each branch is described using the system of equations as follows:
 ```math
   \begin{bmatrix}
     \bar{I}_{pk} \\ \bar{I}_{kp}